klix-app/klix-developer-documentation-website/docs/quick-start-guide.md

 ### 2. Pass order information to Klix widget

-Next step is to place Klix widget HTML code in an appropriate place on a checkout page where this widget will be rendered and pass order/payment relarted information.
+Next step is to place Klix widget HTML code in an appropriate place on a checkout page where this widget will be rendered and pass order/payment related information.

 ```html
 <klix-checkout widget-id="21ca7904-ff16-48b5-918d-c2d80af81f05"